Michael Barrett and Convivium Musicum, May 2014, St. Paul's Episcopal Church, Brookline MA. Photo by Georgia Kuss.

 Over the past two decades our programs have ranged from the earliest polyphony to the 1991 world premiere of Richard St. Clair’s Missa Syllabica.
 Convivium's adventurous programming ranges from Josquin and Mouton to Sweelinck and Le Jeune, from Peñalosa to Victoria, from the Song of Songs to Dido's lament, and from Europe to New Spain, including masterworks by Byrd, Guerrero, Praetorius, and many other lesser-known composers.
 We have brought this music to concert series, benefits and special events such as First Night Boston and the Boston Early Music Festival.

-See our reviews in The Boston Musical Intelligencer:
+And previously The Boston Musical Intelligencer:

 Josquin's Playlist (January 2011) : Summoning Serenity from Convivium Musicum, by David Patterson

 Brahms and Early Music (January 2013) : Brahms the Antiquarian, by Christopher Marinuzzi